 A federal tax ID, also known as the Employer Identification Number (EIN), is like a social security number for your company, and allows you to pay your taxes, apply for business permits and licenses, open a bank account, and hire employees.
 This is a necessary step when you form a corporation.

 Licenses and permits

 You may need to apply for different types of licenses and permits depending on the location and type of business that you conduct.
 Some common types of licenses include: general business operation license, sales tax license, occupational and professional licenses, and health department permits.

 Open a Business Account

-Separate personal finances from your business and open a business account.
+It is important to separate personal finances from your business and open a business bank account.
 This will also allow you to start building up credit for your business and show that you are able to take on a business loan when needed.

 The legal and tax-related aspects of starting a business can be complex and it is best to consult with a professional.
 Contact H&H CPAs to find out more about starting a business.